Sadler Research Projects

 My work on food systems extends to multiple projects, including the Flint Food Store Survey, the Flint Leverage Points Project, the Flint Farmers’ Market relocation, and community engagement with organizations like Edible Flint, the Flint Fresh mobile market and food hub, and the North Flint Food Market.
 A primary goal is linking improved knowledge about food access to initiatives that address these geographic gaps, and I continue to work with community groups on this knowledge translation.

-Health equity is an overarching theme in all my work, but since 2016 I have also served as the Methodology Core Director of the Flint Center for Health Equity Solutions.
-In that role, I have worked with research and community partners to contextualize the built environment, lend methodological insights into other projects, and connect our team’s expertise to the rest of the center.
-With the base data we compiled as part of this center, our team is poised to continue work identifying gaps in health equity in the Flint community.
+Like STRAßE, the concept of health equity is central to most of my work.
+From 2016 to 2022 I also served as the Methodology Core Director of the Flint Center for Health Equity Solutions (a U54, from NIHMD).
+In that role, I worked with research and community partners to contextualize the built environment and lend methodological insights into other projects.
+The base data we compiled as part of this center has been central to a new line of research I have pursued examining the creation of multivariable built environment indices.

-Another health equity-related topic pertains to growing and potential inequalities in the handling of the opioid epidemic.
+As a function of my work in FCHES, I worked with partners to study growing and potential inequalities in the handling of the opioid epidemic.
 Flint continues to be disproportionately burdened, and access to services remains a barrier.
-Colleagues from FCHES and elsewhere are now partnering on multiple strains of workaround linking national data to local response efforts, and the tools I have used to identify unhealthy environments related to food, housing, and alcohol can be leveraged in this work.
+I worked with colleagues on multiple strains of work around linking national data to local response efforts.
+The tools I have used to identify unhealthy environments related to food, housing, and alcohol have been leveraged in this work.

-As the resident geographer in the College of Human Medicine, I have worked on a diverse set of projects (with faculty and medical students) that allow me to use my expertise in geographic information science to contextualize the built environment and add value to my colleagues’ work.
-This has included papers on the clustering of bystander CPR, access to autism services, access to buprenorphine treatment, and inequalities in pharmacy quality, to name a few.
+I routinely work on small projects with healthcare system partners, using my expertise in geographic information science to contextualize the built environment and add value to questions of broad importance to their systems.
+This has included papers on the clustering of bystander CPR, access to autism services, access to buprenorphine treatment, inequalities in pharmacy quality, COVID surveillance, health equity report cards, 911/EMS service evaluations, and pediatric behavioral medicine services.

 Because of the direct connection between poverty and poor health, I have remained active in research on economic development with colleagues at multiple universities.
 Initially, this extended to efforts made by municipal officials to brand their communities in competing for investment.
 More recently, this entailed the creation of a prosperity risk index that explores the connections among municipal fragmentation, suburban sprawl, racial segregation, regional inequality, poverty, and regional indicators of economic prosperity and growth.